-On the second night she wore her amber necklace, and descended once more.
-Concealed in the night she approached the grove.
-As before wild roses bloomed, stars glinted in the branches, and the young man lay asleep on the earth.
+On the second night, she wore her amber necklace, and descended, once more.
+Concealed in the night, she approached the grove.
+As before, wild roses bloomed, stars glinted in the branches, and the young man lay asleep on the earth.
 The Sun Maiden peeled back her cloak, golden light illuminating him.
-Pale anemones flowering all around.
-Hastily she retreated into the shadows as his eyes opened, and he sat up, staring about him.
-Smiling, he stood and approached near to where she was hidden.
-She held her breath, not daring to move, until, finally, he turned away towards the edge of the grove.
+Pale anemones flowered all around.
+Hastily, she retreated into the shadows, as his eyes opened, and he sat up, staring about him.
+Smiling, he stood, and approached near to where she was hidden.
+She held her breath, not daring to move until, finally, he turned away, towards the edge of the grove.
 Gazing out into the night, he unclenched his right hand.
-Threads of scarlet, green and gold fell over the snow, as the Sun Maiden disappeared into the night.
+Threads of scarlet, green, and gold fell over the snow, as the Sun Maiden disappeared into the night.

-The next day sunlight flickered over the earth, as she wandered restlessly through the sky.
-When night came she robed herself in golden silk, bracelets of amber and rings of topaz.
-Before, once more, she descended, concealed herself, and approached the grove.
-For the third time the flowers bloomed, the stars hung in the branches, and she found him asleep beneath the oak.
-The opal clasped to his chest.
-Crouching down beside him, her hand hovered over his before peeling his fingers apart.
-Lifting her eyes for a moment, she viewed his hair crowned with flecks of ice, and his grey-green eyes.
-She gasped as he grabbed hold of her wrist.
+The next day, sunlight flickered over the earth, as she wandered restlessly through the sky.
+When night came, she robed herself in golden silk, bracelets of amber, and rings of topaz before, once more, she descended, concealed herself, and approached the grove.
+For the third time, the flowers bloomed, the stars hung in the branches, and she found him asleep, beneath the oak, with the opal clasped to his chest.
+Crouching down beside him, her hand hovered over his, before peeling his fingers apart.
+Lifting her eyes for a moment, she viewed his hair, crowned with flecks of ice, and his grey-green eyes.
+She gasped, as he grabbed hold of her wrist.

 “What are you doing?”
-He said, pulling her down as he sat up.
+He said, pulling her down, as he sat up.

-“The opal you have, it’s mine!”
+“The opal you have, it”s mine!”

-“How do I know you’re telling the truth?
-Do you think I would give away something so precious to me just because you say so?”
+“How do I know you”re telling the truth?
+Do you think I would give away something so precious to me, just because you say so?”

-“How can it be precious to you when you have only just found it?”
+“How can it be precious to you, when you have only just found it?”

 “How do you know?”
-He questioned her as she pushed him away, her golden curls tumbling out from inside her hood.
-Sunlight flooded the grove and he covered his eyes as he stepped back.
+He questioned her, as she pushed him away, her golden curls tumbling out from inside her hood.
+Sunlight flooded the grove, and he covered his eyes, as he stepped back.

 “Who are you?”
-He asked as she hurriedly tugged the hood over her head.
+He asked, as she hurriedly tugged the hood over her head.

 “It does not matter.
 Give me the opal!”
-She commanded him, but he turned and ran away towards the sea.
+She commanded him, but he turned and ran away, towards the sea.
 “Come back!
 Give it to me!”
-She shouted as she ran after him.
+She shouted, as she ran after him.

 “Only if you tell me who you are?”
 He replied, holding the opal aloft.

-Beside the long swell of the sea she watched him.
-The tang of salt on her lips.
-Raising her hand towards him she watched threads of gold weave around his face, veils of emerald green flickering over the sea.
+Beside the long swell of the sea, she watched him.
+The tang of salt was on her lips.
+Raising her hand towards him, she watched threads of gold weave around his face, veils of emerald-green flickering over the sea.

 “I am...”
-She paused, as from the east flew raven.
-Black winged beneath the aurora, he swooped down, snatched the opal, and flew away over the sea.
+She paused as, from the east, flew raven, black-winged, beneath the aurora, he swooped down, snatched the opal, and flew away, over the sea.

 “Return to the forest.
-Don’t look back!”
+Don”t look back!”
 He stared at her.
 “Go now!”
-She commanded, before turning and running over the sea.
-The waves burned gold, her cloak ragged around her body as she moved.
+She commanded, before turning, and running over the sea.
+The waves burned gold, her cloak ragged around her body, as she moved.

-Raven flew on as the Sun Maiden leapt into the sky and clasped his claw.
-Sunlight flooded the earth, and raven felt his feathers singe.
-Dropping the opal he flew away towards the high fells, splintering the air with a cry.
-The Sun Maiden caught it as she fell into the sea, the surging waves dragging her under.
+Raven flew on, as the Sun Maiden leapt into the sky, and clasped his claw.
+Sunlight flooded the earth, and Raven felt his feathers singe.
+Dropping the opal, he flew away, towards the high fells, splintering the air with a cry.
+The Sun Maiden caught it, as she fell into the sea, the surging waves dragging her under.

 From the shore, the man launched a boat.
-Against the churning sea he rowed, until, at last, he reached her.
-Closing his eyes he jumped into the boiling waters, feeling his skin burn as he lifted her from the sea.
+Against the churning sea he rowed until, at last, he reached her.
+Closing his eyes, he jumped into the boiling waters, feeling his skin burn, as he lifted her from the sea.